yangkx-1024/MMKV/README.md

 Check the [android](https://github.com/yangkx1024/MMKV/tree/main/android) demo for more detail.

 # Use in iOS project
-Since this repo is using git-lfs, and SwiftPM doesn't support git-lfs(check this [issue](https://github.com/git-lfs/git-lfs/issues/3587)), You need to clone this repo to your machine, and add `path-to-this-repo/ios/MMKV` as a Swift package to your project.
+Add this repo as swift package dependency to your Xcode project.

 Then add code to your `App.swift`:
 ```swift
 import SwiftUI